blackfireio/documentation/profiling-cookbooks/distributed-profiling.rst

     A profile can be propagated to applications written in all languages supported by Blackfire.

-    For example, a profile of a CLI application written in Go can be propagated to an HTTP application written in PHP, and to another one written in Python.
+    For example, a profile of a CLI application written in Python can be propagated to an HTTP application written in PHP, and to another one written in any language Blackfire supports.

     .. code-block:: bash

-        Go app (CLI)
+        Python app (CLI)
         ├── PHP app (HTTP)
-        │   └── Go app (CLI)
+        │   └── Python app (CLI)
         └── Python app (HTTP)

 How Does It Work?